chabzlala29/redissify_model/README.md

 ```

 ### Model
 Unfortunately it only supports Sequel Ruby ORM.
 I will update it soon to support ActiveRecord too.
+When included it will automatically set Redis key val on the server when record is saved.

 ```ruby
 Class TestModel < Sequel::Model